amitseth7/kubernetes-labs/config-map/README.md

 ```

 output will look like:

 ```console
 configmap/sample-config created
 ```

 ## Step 4 - get list of configmaps

-run the following command to get list of configmaps on your cluster
+Run the following command to get list of configmaps on your cluster

 ```bash
 $ kubectl get configmap